Reputation in the AI Eera: Wwhat Bbrands Nneed to Kknow?

 • Scalable reputational attacks – fake reviews and coordinated waves of negativity can quickly intensify due to algorithmic amplification.

 It is important to understand that algorithms do not “forget” information instantly.
-Even after the root cause is eliminated, negative associations may persist and continue to appear in AI-generated responses.
+Even after the root cause has been eliminated, negative associations may persist and continue to appear in AI-generated responses.

-Therefore, working with reputation requires time, consistency, and an understanding of how a brand’s digital footprint is formed.
-Under such conditions, reputation management services become a practical tool for reducing AI-related risks.
+Therefore, working with reputation requires time, consistency, and an understanding of how a brand’s digital footprint is shaped.
+Under such conditions, reputation management services become a useful tool for reducing AI-related risks.

-How to Build Reputation Management in the AI Era
+How to organize reputation management in the AI Era

 Reputation management